 Open TMJ surgery allows your surgeon to see inside your temporomandibular joint (TMJ, or jaw joint) through a cut on your skin.

 Your surgeon can diagnose and treat problems such as a torn cartilage and damage to the surface of the joint.
 They will be able to remove or change the position of the cartilage disc and reshape the lower and upper joint surfaces.

 The aim is to confirm exactly what the problem is and to treat the problem at the same time.

 Are there any alternatives to open TMJ surgery?

-Non-surgical treatment such as rest, taking anti-inflammatory painkillers and wearing a TMJ splint can sometimes help.
+Non-surgical treatment such as rest, taking anti-inflammatory painkillers and wearing a TMJ splint can usually help.

 A steroid injection into the joint can sometimes reduce pain for several months but may cause side effects if repeated too often.

 What does the operation involve?